Convention Awards

 The Outstanding New Advisor Award honors a Chapter Advisory Board member who has demonstrated exceptional service and a deep commitment to advising practice in their first three years of advising.

-Learn more about Jocelyn
+Learn more about Daysi

 Outstanding New Advisor Award